 I have returned to writing children’s stories, including original and adapted folktales, picture books (fiction and non-fiction), and poetry.
-I am a member of national Society of Children’s Book Writers and Illustrators (SCBWI) and its Oregon chapter, the 12 by 12 Challenge, and two local and two online children’s writing critique groups.
+I have been a member of national Society of Children’s Book Writers and Illustrators (SCBWI) and its Oregon chapter, the 12 by 12 Challenge, and two local and two online children’s writing critique groups.

 My subjects and genres span picture book biographies about African-American women (based on my earlier historical work); fiction picture books whose styles are lyrical, humorous, and full of wonder; haiku about gardens, nests, and other natural phenomena; and fiction and nonfiction picture books that focus on saving the environment.

 Outside the snow falls and falls.
 White beards have grown on the shaggy branches of fir trees.
 When the wind shivers through them, the snow tumbles on me.
 I chase my boot prints around a tree and then the boot prints chase me.

 From The Loon and the Mermaid